-Varsha, the social worker at Gokul orphanage, is one of the most loving, hardworking people you could imagine.
-Like all of the social workers at our homes, Varsha’s days are jam-packed full of activity.
+Varsha, the social worker at the Gokul Child Care Institution (CCI), is one of the most loving, hardworking people you could imagine.
+Like all of the social workers who work with vulnerable children, Varsha’s days are jam-packed full of activity.
 All these heroes ensure that the children grow up in a stable, loving, nurturing environment with guidance from a caring adult.

 Here’s what a typical day looks like for Varsha:

 6:45 am – Varsha helps the kids start their day

 As the children wake up, Varsha is there with the housemothers, guiding the children in their morning routines (getting dressed, eating breakfast, brushing their teeth, etc.) and using this unstructured time to chat with the children about their upcoming days.

 Today, Varsha asks, “Mani, are you ready for your presentation?
 Remember, take a few deep breaths and you’ll be fine.
 Vibhu, don’t forget to ask your teacher to explain last night’s assignment.
 She won’t get mad at you – I promise.”